SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart.rst

 .. note::

-    The above method of installing the :ref:`SalishSeaTools` and :ref:`SalishSeaCmdProcessor` packages means that they must be updated any time changes to them are pulled in from the :ref:`tools-repo`.
+    The above method of installing the :ref:`SalishSeaTools` and :ref:`SalishSeaCmdProcessor` packages means that they must be updated any time changes to them are pulled in from the :ref:`tools-repo` repo.
     The command to do that is:

     .. code-block:: bash